Back To Search Results

 Introduction

-Abnormal uterine bleeding (AUB) is a broad term that describes irregularities in the menstrual cycle involving frequency, regularity, duration, and volume of flow outside of pregnancy.
-Up to one-third of women will experience abnormal uterine bleeding in their life, with irregularities most commonly occurring at menarche and perimenopause.
-A normal menstrual cycle has a frequency of 24 to 38 days and lasts 2 to 7 days, with 5 to 80 milliliters of blood loss.
-Variations in any of these 4 parameters constitute abnormal uterine bleeding.
-Older terms such as oligomenorrhea, menorrhagia, and dysfunctional uterine bleeding should be discarded in favor of using simple terms to describe the nature of abnormal uterine bleeding.
-Revisions to the terminology were first published in 2007, followed by updates from the International Federation of Obstetrics and Gynecology (FIGO) in 2011 and 2018.
-The FIGO systems first define abnormal uterine bleeding, then give an acronym for common etiologies.
-These descriptions apply to chronic, nongestational AUB.
-In 2018, the committee added intermenstrual bleeding and defined irregular bleeding as outside the 75th percentile.[1]
+Abnormal uterine bleeding (AUB) is a broad term that describes irregularities in the menstrual cycle involving the parameters of frequency, regularity, duration, and volume of flow outside of pregnancy in reproductive-aged women.
+(Please see StatPearls' companion resources, "Postmenopausal Bleeding," for more information on diagnosis and management in postmenopausal women).
+Up to one-third of women will experience AUB in their life, with irregularities most commonly occurring at menarche and perimenopause.
+A normal menstrual cycle has a frequency of 24 to 38 days and lasts 2 to 7 days, with 5 to 80 mL of blood loss.
+Therefore, variations in any of these 4 parameters constitute AUB.

-Abnormal uterine bleeding can also be divided into acute versus chronic.
+AUB can also be divided into acute and chronic bleeding.
 Acute AUB is excessive bleeding that requires immediate intervention to prevent further blood loss.
-Acute AUB can occur on its own or superimposed on chronic AUB, which refers to irregularities in menstrual bleeding for most of the previous 6 months.[2]
+Acute AUB can occur on its own or superimposed on chronic AUB, which refers to irregularities in menstrual bleeding for most of the previous 6 months.[5]
+Understanding acute versus chronic AUB helps clinicians tailor evaluation and management strategies, ensuring optimal patient outcomes.[2]
+Evaluation involves a detailed history, physical examination, laboratory tests, and diagnostic imaging or endometrial sampling when indicated.
+Management approaches primarily treat the underlying etiology and optimize bleeding with strategies individualized based on AUB severity, cause, and patient preference.

 Etiology